 Celebrated artist James Lee Hansen creates figurative and abstract sculptures.
 He has lived and worked in the Battle Ground area of Southwestern Washington since the 1950s.

 Hansen was born in Tacoma, Western Washington in 1925.
-He served in the Navy during World War II in the South Pacific.
-He used the GI Bill to study art at the Portland Art Museum School (now the Pacific Northwest College of Art in Portland, Oregon) in 1950.
+He served in the U.S. Navy during World War II (1939-45) in the South Pacific.
+He used the GI Bill to study art at the Portland Art Museum School (now the Pacific Northwest College of Art in Portland, Oregon) and graduated in 1950.
 Bronze sculptures quickly became his main focus, and he built his own foundry and developed a hands-on approach to bronze casting.

-Hansen’s sculptures are featured in the collections of the Whitney Museum of American Art in New York City, the National Gallery of Art in Washington D.C., the Portland Art Museum (Oregon), and many other collections.
+Hansen’s sculptures are included in many museum collections, including the Whitney Museum of American Art in New York City, the National Gallery of Art in Washington D.C., and the Portland Art Museum (Oregon).
 He also taught at Portland State University for 26 years, among other universities, and was an influential teacher and mentor.